apache/sling-org-apache-sling-app-cms/docs/content-insights.md

 ## Page Speed

-This insight uses Google Page Speed to analyize the page speed performance of a live page, so it will only work on published pages.
+This insight uses Google Page Speed to analyze the page speed performance of a live page, so it will only work on published pages.

 ### Configuring the Page Speed Insight